 Katherine Toy, ’91, MA ’95, is executive vice president of Partnerships and Programs at the Golden Gate National Parks Conservancy, the nonprofit partner of the National Park Service and The Presidio Trust, which provides support and innovative programming to the Golden Gate National Parks, the most visited national park unit in America.
 Together with her team, Katherine is responsible for delivering the "For All" aspect of the organization's "Parks For All Forever" vision–a vision that invites and delights in having all members of our vibrant community feel welcome and included in the parks and in the Conservancy's public programs.
 Katherine provides leadership to the Conservancy's Youth and Program Services, Volunteers and Internships, Civic and Community Engagement, and Communications and Marketing divisions.
 Throughout her career she has been a champion of civic engagement and volunteerism, having served as associate director of Alumni Volunteer Engagement at Stanford where she worked with University boards, committees and councils to identify leadership candidates, and build a pipeline of alumni leaders to serve the University at the highest levels, and as program director of San Francisco School Volunteers (now part of the SF Ed Fund), where she oversaw all program development, recruitment, and training for 2,100 volunteers who serve the San Francisco public schools.
 She has also spent more than 20 years working on the restoration of the historic U.S. Immigration Station at Angel Island.
 She was the first executive director of the Angel Island Immigration Station Foundation and remains involved today as a member of the organization’s board of directors.
 Katherine also serves on the Board Development Committee of Girl Scouts of Northern California.

 Anita Yu Westly is the co-founder of the Westly Foundation.
 As an immigrant from Hong Kong, she believes strongly in helping to make sure that every child in California has an opportunity to be successful.
 The Westly Foundation believes that investing in our children paves the way for success in the future.
-The Foundation invests in nonprofit organizations that improve the quality of health care and education for children at risk in California, enhances opportunities and skills for youth, and supports organizations that make our communities and our state better for our families.
-It firmly believes in providing an even-playing field for at-risk and under-served children in California.
+The Foundation invests in nonprofit organizations that improve the quality of health care and education for children from historically marginalized communities in California, enhances opportunities and skills for youth, and supports organizations that make our communities and our state better for our families.
+The foundation firmly believes in providing an even playing field for under-served children in California.
 Prior to her philanthropy work, Anita was an executive with Portal Software and worked for Accenture, providing professional service consulting to companies such as American Express and Pacific Bell, helping these companies build large operational systems.
-In addition to her professional work, Anita serves on the advisory board of CARE (Stanford Center for Asian Health Care Research and Education) to help improve knowledge, education and clinical care to reduce healthcare disparities among Asian communities and population.
+In addition to her professional work, Anita serves on the advisory board of CARE (Stanford Center for Asian Health Care Research and Education) to help improve knowledge, education, and clinical care to reduce healthcare disparities among Asian communities and population.
 She was also a member of the board of directors for The Role Model Program.
-Anita holds a B.S. in Business Administration, Information System, from San Diego State University.
+Anita holds a BS in business administration, information systems, from San Diego State University.